syncfusion-content/asp.netmvc-docs/aspnetmvc/RichTextEditor/User-Interface.md

 I> The custom buttons get a `insert-special-character` CSS class to allow styling, where name is the name specified in the custom tool configuration.

+## Types of responsive toolbar

+Two types of toolbar modes are available for RTE in responsive mode.
+This includes "inline" and "popup".
+Toolbar Type can be set through API [toolbarOverflowMode](https://help.syncfusion.com/api/js/ejrte#members:toolbarOverflowMode)  whose default value is "popup".

+{% highlight html %}

+       @{Html.EJ().RTE("rteSample").Width("100%").ContentTemplate(@<p>The Rich Text Editor
+        (RTE) control is an easy to render in client side.
+Customer easy to edit the contents and get the HTML content for the displayed content.
+A rich text editor control provides users with a toolbar that helps them to apply rich text formats to the text entered in the text area.
+        </p>).ToolbarOverflowMode(ToolbarOverflowMode.Inline).IsResponsive(true).Render();}

+{% endhighlight %}

+N> If you are not specifying toolbarOverflowMode, responsive RTE will be rendered with default popup toolbar.